 - Pour the wet mixture in to the dry and stir until combined with a wooden spoon.
 When the mixture is crumbly, bring it together with your hands.
 You might need 1-2 tbsps more of plant milk.
 Turn the dough on to a clean surface and knead in to a smooth ball.

 - Place the dough in a lightly oiled bowl and cover with plastic wrap.
 Place in a warm place for 1 hour.

 - Lightly flour a clean surface and divide the dough in to 6 even pieces.
 Roll each piece in to a ball and flatten with your hands.
-See video for reference.

 - Heat a large cast iron skillet on medium-high heat.
-Melt a few tbsp of vegan butter and brush on both sides of the naan bread.
+Melt a few tablespoon of vegan butter and brush on both sides of the naan bread.
 When the pan is really hot, cook the naan bread for about 2 minutes or until the bread bubbles and turns golden brown.
 Flip and cook for another 1-2 minutes.
 Continue until all the naan bread has been cooked.
 Turn down heat as needed.